This is our complete beginner’s guide to Tibet for 2021.

 Tibetans traditionally don’t have the same attachment to their names as westerners do.
 In fact, a lot of Tibetan babies aren’t given a name right away.
 And, if something unfortunate happens to the child, the parents may just give him or her a new name, as a way to start fresh.

-#2: “Yak” Butter Tea, Barley Balls, and Sweet Rice are a Thing
+#2: “Yak” Butter Tea, Barley Dough, and Sweet Rice are a Thing

 Tibetans have some food preferences that are little heard of in the western world, and quite weird for non-Tibetan palates.